The Guide

 • Sierra Nevada is a long-established (1950) Mexico City school running multiple campuses (Lomas, Interlomas, Sunland, San Mateo and others) with a 50/50 Spanish-English model.
 Parents tier it alongside Eton and Peterson in the bilingual middle market, below the American School and Greengates for international diversity.

-• Indeed staff reviews aggregate to across 17 voices.
+• Staff reviews aggregate to across 17 voices.
 Teachers describe a family environment, supportive academic coordinators and decent benefits.
 Negatives cluster around senior leadership communication, late-notice scheduling and long working hours.

 • Independent parent voices are mixed.
-One ISD-aggregate review described primary-campus operations critically; broader community perception in forum threads is generally positive on culture and home-feel, more measured on academics.
+One parent review described primary-campus operations critically; broader community perception is generally positive on culture and home-feel, more measured on academics.

 Milda Valadés